 MONEYVAL’s constitutive document is its Statute, which sets forth its structure and mandate.
-MONEYVAL’s Statute was first adopted in 2010 by the Resolution CM/Res(2010)12 on the Statute of the Committee of Experts on the Evaluation of Anti-Money Laundering Measures and the Financing of Terrorism (MONEYVAL), which has been since amended in 2013 the Resolution CM/Res(2013)13 and in 2017 by the Resolution CM/Res(2017)19.
+MONEYVAL’s Statute was first adopted in 2010 by the Resolution CM/Res(2010)12 on the Statute of the Committee of Experts on the Evaluation of Anti-Money Laundering Measures and the Financing of Terrorism (MONEYVAL), which has been since amended in 2013 the Resolution CM/Res(2013)13, in 2017 by the Resolution CM/Res(2017)19, and in 2020 by the Resolution CM/Res(2020)5.

 MONEYVAL finalised in 2015 its fourth round of mutual evaluations, following up on the results of the third round of mutual evaluations, to assess compliance with the global anti-money laundering and combating financing of terrorism standards, based on the 2003 FATF Recommendations, and the 2004 Methodology, (as amended from time to time) and the effectiveness of their implementation.
 This document sets out the procedures and processes applicable to MONEYVAL States and territories in this context.

 Rules of Procedure